All Episodes

 A lot of claims that come out of South Korea.

-Um but I'm starting to think that South Korea is better at publicity than they are at science.
+But I'm starting to think that South Korea is better at publicity than they are at science.

 As far as I can tell, they're very good at science.

-But are they also even better?
+But are they also even better, possibly, at publicizing stuff?

-Possibly at publicizing stuff, because I feel like I see a lot of South Korea stuff that I don't think I'll ever see in the market.
+Because I feel like I see a lot of South Korea stuff that I don't think I'll ever see in the market.

-Yeah, is anybody else have that impression?
+Does anybody else have that impression?

-So Hyundai built a factory in Georgia because one of the things that we like our foreign companies to do is uh make the jobs in our country instead of making jobs for people in South Korea.
+So Hyundai built a factory in Georgia because one of the things that we like our foreign companies to do is make the jobs in our country instead of making jobs for people in South Korea.

-So you already heard that the uh there were 450 foreign workers in the factory, and they all got taken out by ice or border, I guess ice, and uh 450 of them is basically the whole factory, I think.
+So you already heard that there were 450 foreign workers in the factory and they all got taken out by ICE or border, I guess, ICE.

 It's funnier than that.

-So they moved the factory over here, and then they moved their workers over here and they got away with it until now.
+So they moved the factory over here and then they moved their workers over here and they got away with it until now.

 That's pretty funny.